Sunday, April 22, 2018

 Later a card shop opened up downtown.

 Over 30 years later Scot and I would end up colleagues in the newspaper business.
-The difference, he no longer has his cards nor collects, but I do.
+The difference, he no longer has his cards, but I do.

-Later another card shop opened and another shop owner to drive crazy.
+Later another card shop opened and I had another shop owner to drive crazy.

-The obsession has lived in me since those early days.
+But the obsession continues to live in me since those early days.

 It did taper off for a while as of course life always finds a way to get in the way.